 2. Get up 15 to 20 minutes ahead of schedule -Why?
 To start the morning off with God.
 I like eating breakfast with Him since I am seated long enough to enjoy the time, thank Him for the blessed meal and read and reflect on devotions.
 Devotions are helpful because they present small bits of Scripture in a succinct way that can stick with you.

-Oh and if breakfast is hard, pick something to eat every morning and make it right when you get up.
+Find a devotional you like and will stick to and if breakfast is hard, pick something to eat every morning and make it right when you get up.
 Oatmeal, eggs, just do it!
 (I eat 3 eggs every morning)

 3. Don’t take on big projects in the morning – Sometimes when my alarm kicks off my mind races thinking of an exhaustive to do list – I worry about the uncertainties of the day and manically start a bunch of half chores before getting dressed… Point?
 Don’t let your morning get hijacked so you are running around last minute trying to find the last black sock in the dryer.
 Remember God, and let Him guide you only to do what is important, everything else can wait.